Jewish Learning Experiences (JLE)

 On most weeks we gather as a community for tefillah (prayer) and ruach (spirited singing!).
 We often have special guests join us for ha-asharah (enrichment).

-Kitah Gan and Alef (kindergarten and grade 1) is a FAMILY JLE program, meeting from 10-11:30 am on one Saturday a month.
+Kitah Gan and Alef (kindergarten and grade 1) is a FAMILY JLE program, meeting from 10-11:30 am one Saturday a month.
 Family JLE is for students in kindergarten and first grade, with at least one parent or caregiver staying for the program.
-Rabbi Tziona Szajman leads activities for holidays, Shabbat, and Torah learning.
-It includes music, movement, stories, and crafts, and learning opportunities for children and adults.
+Activities includes music, movement, stories, crafts, and learning opportunities for children and adults.

 We welcome all Jewish students, regardless of the childs’ and parent(s)’ religious backgrounds, ethnic identities, race, family configuration, gender identity and expression, or sexual orientation.
 We have many interfaith LGBTQ+ families and children, people who are newly discovering Jewish connections, as well as those with a wide range of Jewish experiences.